SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 ### CAUV Web Map

-In order to provide the land owners easy access to their values, a Web Map was developed using ArcGIS Online's Web App Builder.
+In order to provide land owners easy access to their values, a Web Map was developed using ArcGIS Online's Web App Builder.
 The Auditor's Office already has several applications and GIS layers hosted on ArcGIS Online.

 The CAUV database was joined to the current parcel layer, and non-CAUV parcels were removed.
 The layer's pop-ups were configured to provide all the information